-Connecticut is allocating nearly \$3.4 million to support the New Haven Mental Health Outreach for Mothers (MOMS) Partnership, a community-academic partnership consisting of some of the largest Connecticut organizations serving families and the Yale University School of Medicine.
+The New Haven Mental Health Outreach for Mothers (MOMS) Partnership -- a community-academic partnership consisting of some of the largest Connecticut organizations serving families and the Yale University School of Medicine - is proud to announce the beginning of services at some of the most popular community sites visited by families with children across New Haven.

-The initiative will also offer employment and assistance with basic needs to families in convenient locations called 'hubs.'
-Initial sites will include the Stop & Shop Supermarket on Whalley Avenue, the Boys & Girls Club of New Haven and the West Rock Authors' Academy, in partnership with the New Haven Public Schools.
+Besides the immediate availability of mental health services, the expanded initiative is offering employment and assistance with basic needs to families in convenient locations called 'hubs.'
+Initial sites include the Stop & Shop Supermarket on Whalley Avenue, the Boys & Girls Club of New Haven and the West Rock Authors' Academy, in partnership with the New Haven Public Schools.
 Additional sites offering similar safe and easily accessible meeting places and community outreach support will be announced in the coming months.